DIY Gene Therapy: A New Trend in Biohacking

 Vectors fall into two main categories: non-viral and viral delivery systems.
 Viruses are an ideal delivery vehicle for genes since these microscopic agents possess unique mechanisms to infect or ‘transduce’ cells.
 Viral-based vectors, derived from viruses, such as the adenovirus, retrovirus, and herpes simplex virus (HSV), are genetically modified to reduce their toxicity while retaining their ability to get inside cells.
 As a result, viral gene therapies benefit from relatively high gene transduction efficiency compared to non-viral gene therapies.

 Non-viral vectors include chemically synthesised agents that form a complex with DNA and plasmids.
-Plasmids are circular, double-stranded DNA molecules that can ‘automatically’ replicate.
+Plasmids are circular, double-stranded DNA molecules that can automatically replicate.
 They occur naturally in bacteria, from which they can be isolated and manufactured to carry a gene.
 Although non-viral vectors carry fewer safety risks than viral vectors, off-target effects and toxicity are a ubiquitous concern in gene therapy.
 This highlights a further issue, namely that genetic material is ideally only targeted to cells relevant to the disease.

 A History of Gene Therapy: Early Clinical Trials and Current Status

 In 1990, 4-year-old Ashanthi DeSilva became the first person to take part in a gene therapy trial 1.
 She was born with a rare genetic disorder called adenosine deaminase severe combined immunodeficiency (ADA SCID), which arises from inheriting two faulty copies of the gene that encodes the enzyme ADA.
 With all other treatment options exhausted, she entered the trial and received a genetically modified retroviral vector carrying a functioning version of the gene.
-Today, Ashanti still requires low dose enzyme replacement therapy, but as the first of its kind, the trial was arguably a success.
+Today, Ashanti still requires low dose enzyme replacement therapy, but, as the first of its kind, the trial was arguably a success.
 However, not all gene therapy trials have shared this outcome.
 In 1999, Jesse Gelsinger, who suffered from a rare metabolic disorder, ornithine transcarbamylase (OTC) deficiency, was the first person to die in a gene therapy clinical trial 2.
 Within hours of receiving an adenovirus vector carrying the OTC gene, Jesse developed an immune reaction and passed away four days later.
-In another trial, four out of nine infants treated with a retrovirus-mediated gene therapy for SCID developed leukaemia and the trial was halted after two years in 2002 3.
+In a 2002 trial, four out of nine infants treated with a retrovirus-mediated gene therapy for SCID developed leukaemia, and the trial was halted after two years 3.
 With gene therapy trials facing backlash and rising safety concerns, it is of little surprise that the first gene therapy, Glybera, was not approved until 2012.

 DIY Gene Therapy: Recent Cases and Perspectives